 Feeling adventurous?
 Cornwall’s mild temperatures and craggy shorelines make it a great spot for coasteering.
 You can scramble through caves, spot sealife from clifftops and clamber across rock faces above the deep blue before jumping into the bracing waters below.
 It’s a thrilling activity – not for the faint-hearted – and will really get your heart racing.

 Try the Newquay Activity Centre for exploring waters at low and high tides as well as discovering inaccessible parts of the Cornish coastline.
 Prices start from £45p/p.
 The centre also specialises in surfing and bodyboarding – Newquay’s Fistral Beach is a great place to ride the waves when you’ve conquered Polzeath and become a more competent (and confident!) surfer.
-Land's End (RF: Dreamstime)

 If it’s unbridled beauty you’re looking for, Cornwall has it in abundance.
 And few places in the country are as stunning as Land’s End, the most south-westerly point of mainland Britain.
 With the sun shining overhead, active travellers can walk the coastal Heritage Trail, intersecting 100 acres of wild Cornish countryside and seaside, before taking a picture at the famous Land’s End Signpost (pictured).
 Even if the weather is stormy you can still watch as the sea crashes over the Longships Lighthouse, or take in inspirational views from the First and Last Point.

 For more organised fun there’s Arthur’s Quest, an interactive exhibition that takes you on a journey of Dark Age discovery, and the 200-year-old Greeb Farm, a restored Cornish homestead where you can meet the animals.

 With its striking gardens and landmark biomes, the Eden Project is one of Cornwall’s most renowned attractions.
 See towering tropical trees, jungle plants and crashing waterfalls in the hot, humid rainforest biome before relaxing on the whitewashed terraces of the Mediterranean biome, surrounded by the scent of dried chillies and fine wines.